Polynomial methods for Procedural Terrain Generation: Polynomial terrain generation model

-Consider a $D$-dimensional domain called cell, and restricted from 0 to 1 in each axis of the space : $x_a \in [0,1], \forall a \in [1,D]$.
+Consider a $D$-dimensional domain called cell, and restricted from 0 to 1 in each axis of the space: $x_a \in [0,1], \forall a \in [1,D]$.
 The position of a point in this cell is then characterized by a set of $D$ values $\mathbf{X}\equiv(x_1,x_2,..,x_D)^T$.
 The set of points $S$ for which all coordinates values are either 0 or 1 constitute the corner points of the cell.
 The cardinal number of $S$ in $D$ dimensions is equal to $2^D$.

 Let $h$ be a function allowing to associate a height value $h(\mathbf{X})$ to each point of the domain.
-Here we want to impose a height value $h(\mathbf{s}_i)$ to each corner point $\mathbf{s}_i\in S$.
+Here one wants to impose a height value $h(\mathbf{s}_i)$ to each corner point $\mathbf{s}_i\in S$.
 Similarly, values for spatial derivatives of $h$ can be imposed.
-Defining the partial mixed derivatives $h^{\mathbf{d}}$ as:
+Defining the partial mixed derivatives $h^{\mathbf{d}}$ as

 one writes $h^{\mathbf{d}}(\mathbf{X})=h^{\mathbf{d}}(\mathbf{s}_i)$ if $\mathbf{X}=\mathbf{s}_i$.
 Note that if the mixed derivative of order $n$ is continuous, then the mixed partial derivative is unaffected by the ordering of the derivatives.
-By defining as Equation (\ref{eq:mixedderiv}) the mixed partial derivative for a given $\mathbf{d}$ to be unique, we make the assumption of continuous mixed partial derivatives.
+By defining as Equation (\ref{eq:mixedderiv}) the mixed partial derivative for a given $\mathbf{d}$ to be unique, the assumption is made of continuous mixed partial derivatives.